 Since 2001 the prizemoney for both the 1000 and 2000 Guineas had been the same.
 This had stood at £500,000 in 2022 though the fillies’ classic had a total prize fund of £375,000 in 2021, some £25,000 less than the 2000 Guineas.

 Just like the 2000 Guineas, the 1000 has several trail races which include the Nell Gwyn Stakes and the Fred Darling Stakes.
 Again, the 1000 is often referred as a trail race of its own, this time for the Oaks.

-A race that is over 200 years is going to create a heck of a lot of history, and the Guineas are no different.
-With the 2000 Guineas, the most successful trainer of Aiden O’Brien, who has had 10 winners over the years, with his first coming on King of Kings back in 1997, the latest being Magna Grecia in 2019.
+Races which are over 200 years are going to create a heck of a lot of history, and the Guineas are no different.
+With the 2000 Guineas, the most successful trainer is Aiden O’Brien, who has had ten winners over the years, with his first coming on King of Kings back in 1997, the latest being Magna Grecia in 2019.

 The leading jockey is Jem Robinson, who’s rode 9 winners in total, mainly coming from the early to mid 19th century.
 In more recent times the likes of Frankie Dettori, Kieran Fallon, Ryan Moore, Pat Eddery, Willie Carson and Lester Piggott have all had success within the 2000 Guineas.

 |Fastest Winning Time||Longest Odds Winner||Shortest Odds Winner|

 |Kameko, 2020, 1m 34.72 sec||Rockavon (1961), 66/1||St Frusquin (1896) 12/100|